 Most plants have chloroplasts, which contain the chlorophyll molecule responsible for catching light photons for photosynthesis and giving plants their green color.
 These pigments absorb the solar spectrum’s most abundant light, red, and most energetic blue while reflecting green light.
-This is why plant stems and leaves appear green to us.
+This is why plant are green and not a different color.

 Other stains besides chlorophyll exist.
 Chlorophyll pigments function similarly to antennas appropriately placed to catch photons of light from the sun.
 For example, photosynthetic organisms that live underwater have pigments that allow them to detect better photons of the solar spectrum that are more numerous underwater.

 Understanding Plants – Part II: Fundamentals of Plant Biology